jsjsam98/git_analyzer/README.md

 ```

 Step 2: Run the Git Analyzer
-Run the git analyzer script to generate the contributions.json file:
+Run the git analyzer script to generate the contributions.json file.
+(If repo_path is not given, it will use the current working directory)

 ```sh
 python git_analyzer_json.py <repo_path>